MaltegoTech/maltego-trx/README.md

 pip install maltego-trx
 ```

-After installing you can create a new project by running the following command:
+After installing, you can create a new project by running the following command:

 ``` bash
 maltego-trx start new_project
 ```

-This will create a folder new_project with the recommend project structure.
+This will create a folder new_project with the recommended project structure.

 Alternatively, you can copy either the `gunicorn` or `apache` example projects from the `demo` directory.
+These also
-These also include Dockerfile and corresponding docker-compose configuration files for production deployment.
+include Dockerfile and corresponding docker-compose configuration files for production deployment.

 **Adding a Transform:**

 Add a new transform by creating a new python file in the "transforms" folder of your directory.

-Any file in the folder where the **class name matches the filename** and the class inherits from Transform, will automatically be discovered and added to your server.
+Any file in the folder where the **class name matches the filename**, and the class inherits from Transform, will
+automatically be discovered and added to your server.

 A simple transform would look like the following: